a-ads/blog/content/blog/2018-10-04-how-to-place-a-ads-ad-unit-html-code.md

 ---
 date: '2018-10-04'
-title: How to place A-Ads ad unit HTML code?
+title: How to place A-ADS ad unit HTML code?
 tags:
   - news
 category: How to